PI3K-beta Inhibitor GSK2636771 and Pembrolizumab in Treating Patients with Stage III-IV Cancer and PTEN Loss

 - Has a known history or positive test for human immunodeficiency virus (HIV) (HIV 1/2 antibodies).
 Testing at the time of screening is not required

-- Presence of hepatitis B surface antigen (HBsAg), positive hepatitis C antibody test result at time of screening or any history of hepatitis
+- Presence of hepatitis B surface antigen (HBsAg), positive hepatitis C antibody test result at time of screening or any history of hepatitis.
+Patients with hepatitis C treated curatively and who have completed therapy successfully will be considered eligible

 - Has received a live vaccine within 30 days of planned start of study therapy